Parthviradiya/com.parthviradiya.databind/README.md

 - The scene contains a few sample bindings on single game objects as well as a slightly more complex list example which binds prefab instances to a list of configuration data.

 # Usage
--To get started data-binding, first define a new class which extends ViewModel or ViewModelScriptable.
+-First define a new class which extends ViewModel or ViewModelScriptable.
 ViewModels are Unity MonoBehaviours and ViewModelScriptable are Unity ScriptableObject which should contain several DataSource or DataSourceList fields.

 # Example:
 - You can create both the monobehaviour and scriptableobject viewmodels.